Skip to content

 2. Click Register Cluster

-• Description: Human-readable description
+• Description: optional notes

 4. Click Register